This may not be a huge revelation for many, but the two most populous countries in the world are also the most polluted ones.

 But citizens are concerned the major contributor to China pollution is car emissions.
-The many coal-fired furnaces run by the Ministry of Housing and Urban Rural Development probably don’t help either.
+The many coal furnaces run by the Ministry of Housing and Urban Rural Development probably don’t help either.

-However, in the midst of all this, Environment Minister Chen Jining came forward.
+In the midst of all this, Environment Minister Chen Jining came forward.
 He announced there was much progress in tackling China’s environmental problems.
-He also acknowledged there is still lots of work remaining to improve damaged land, soil, and air.
+He also acknowledged there’s still lots of work left to improve damaged land, soil, and air.

 India to Clean Up World’s Most Polluted City

 India, on the other hand, has had enough of their own pollution problems.
 The country declared that it will take special measures to tackle environmental issues.

 This comes after the WHO announced India’s capital of New Delhi as the most polluted city in the world.
 Furthermore, 12 out of 20 world’s most polluted cities are in India.

 New Delhi experienced horrendous levels of pollution with the air quality reported to be at a “hazardous”.
 Very fine particles causing fatal lung damage were found in excessive amounts – 12 times the WHO’s safe levels.